 The Japanese Connection

 In 2012, I received a phone call from an old friend, Kenjiro "Kenji" Iwano.
-During that call, Kenji expressed his interest in becoming a basketball player agent.
+During that call, Kenji expressed interest in becoming a basketball player agent.
 Although I didn't know much about Japanese basketball at the time, I knew that was something I could help him with.

 First, let me tell you about how I met Kenji.
 The year was 1994, and I was 10 years old.
 My dad was the head coach at Arizona Western College, a junior college in Yuma, Arizona.
 An 18-year-old Kenji showed up at my dad's office unannounced on the first day of school.
 Through a translator, he explained that he came from Japan, enrolled in school, and intended to play on the basketball team.
-He did not qualify to get into a four-year university because of his inability to speak English fluently and he was referred to Arizona Western because of the quality basketball program.
-My dad looked at Kenji, a modest 5'6", and was understandably skeptical.
-He warned Kenji that their team's talent level was high, but agreed to let him try out nonetheless.
+He did not qualify to get into a four-year university because of his inability to speak English fluently, and he was referred to Arizona Western because of the quality basketball program.
+My dad looked at Kenji, a modest 5'6", and was skeptical.
+He warned Kenji that their team's talent level was high but agreed to let him try out nonetheless.

-Later that day, the team scrimmaged and Kenji had his chance.
-After about two minutes of play, it was clear that he was far outmatched and did not belong on the floor with that team.
-Subsequently, my dad pulled Kenji from the floor and sat down with him.
-He told him that he would not be able to play on his team, but he would create a manager position.
+Later that day, the team scrimmaged, and Kenji had his chance.
+After about two minutes of play, it was clear he was far outmatched and did not belong on the floor with that team.
+Subsequently, my dad pulled Kenji from the floor and sat with him.
+He told him he would not be able to play on his team, but he would create a manager position.